leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 Note that while `i` is a `Fin arr.size`, `i'` is just a `Nat` because it results from the `val` field of `i`.
 It is thus necessary to prove that `i' < arr.size` before `i'` can be used to index into `arr`.

-This proof uses a `have`-expression.
-In Lean, `have` is similar to `let`.
-When using `have`, the name is optional.
-Typically, `let` is used to define names that refer to interesting values, while `have` is used to locally prove propositions that can be found when Lean is searching for evidence that an array lookup is in-bounds or that a function terminates.
-Omitting the proof reveals the following goal:
+Omitting the `have`-expression with the proof that `i' < arr.size` reveals the following goal:
 ```output error
 {{#example_out Examples/ProgramsProofs/InsertionSort.lean insertSortedNoProof}}
 ```